Vietnam's Covid-19 Vaccine Strategy Gains Clarity | Saigoneer

 At the end of January, the Global COVID-19 Vaccine Facility (Covax), a body that works to distribute vaccines to less-developed countries around the world, forecast that Vietnam would receive almost 4.9 million AstraZeneca doses through its program.
 This would be in addition to the 30 million announced by the health ministry.
 On Saturday, February 6, the Vietnamese government updated the prediction, noting the country would receive between 4.89 million and 8.25 million doses.
 25 to 35 percent would be delivered in the first quarter and the rest in the second quarter.

 The ongoing community transmission outbreak has sped up the vaccine timeline for Vietnam, as previously it was suggested that doses wouldn't be available here until later this year.
-Two domestically produced COVID-19 vaccines are currently in the human trial stage as well, though they won't be ready for large-scale use until the end of 2021 at the earliest.
+While two domestically produced COVID-19 vaccines are currently in the human trial stage and showing positive results for fighting all COVID-19 strains, they won't be ready for large-scale use until the end of 2021 at the earliest.

 [Top image via AstraZeneca]